21 January 2020

 toilets clean and dry the user’s intimate area with water and air.

-Popular for those who have elderly parents moving in, toilet lifters are fitted over your existing WC to assist those who struggle to bend at the hip or knee without making any permanent toilet adaptations.
+If you're looking for a temporary bathroom adaptation toilet lifters are a popular option, they are fitted over your existing WC to assist those who struggle to bend at the hip or knee without making any permanent toilet adaptations.

 If you need to adapt your home for a less-abled user, there are two main bathroom basin options available for those with limited mobility.